watson-developer-cloud/image-analysis/INSTRUCTIONS.md

 ## Deploy this sample application in Bluemix and Test it

-Leveraging the IBM Bluemix Devops Services, we are able to quickly clone the code from any public GitHub repository, create the dependent Watson service instances, and deploy our application code with the click of a button.
+Leveraging the IBM Bluemix DevOps Services, we are able to quickly clone the code from any public GitHub repository, create the dependent Watson service instances, and deploy our application code with the click of a button.
 To get started:

   1. Click the button below to fork the project into IBM DevOps Services and deploy your own instance of this application on [IBM Bluemix][bluemix].